ehrpg/qstar/docs/index.md

 NPCs are abstracted by a [Difficulty Level](/crisis#difficulty), and use this level for almost all checks, stats, etc.

-A difficulty modifier on a Check basically counts as a bonus or penalty.
-For example, a difficulty modifier of `+1` adds a `+3` bonus, and a difficulty modifier of `-1` adds a `-3` penalty.

 #### Difficulty Modifier